Summer Kit Tests 2020, 2021 & Much More

 After the 2020 Summer Kit Test, where I took both the Momentum and the Borealis, I'd characterise it differently.
 Whereas the Borealis (reviewed here) is essentially a cross between a softshell jacket and a wind-top; the Momentum is more a cross between a softshell wind-top and a long sleeved tee.

 Though the Borealis is very lightweight, it's not insubstantial.
 The Momentum, however, doesn't have the same protective feel about it.
-It's a quality item; I'm just not sure exactly what it is or quite where it's supposed to fit in (due to its deep zip and venting it could be used solo, as a tough, long sleeved t-shirt).
+It's a quality item; I'm just not sure exactly what it is or quite where it's supposed to fit in (due to its deep zip and venting it could be used solo, as a tough, long sleeved t-shirt - we're going to test this idea in 2021 before we give up on it).
 We've updated our softshell pairing recommendation to reflect this (and we've slotted in the MH Chockstone Hooded, as the hoodless Super Chockstone is no longer available).

 The Chockstone Hooded Jacket was due for a run-out earlier this year, but the UK government got in a tizz and somehow fell under the illusion that they are the issuer of our rights (if anything, it's the other way round) and, in doing so, failed to recognise me, and likely you, as a citizen and instead mistook us all for inmates.